 The dressing?
 Oh yeah.
 It’s good.
 It’s REALLY good.
 It has the perfect balance of sweet, vinegar, and spicy.
-And the brunch from the broccoli slaw makes it all perfect.
+And the crunch from the broccoli slaw makes this kicked up coleslaw perfect.

 For those that don’t know, mustard powder by itself is rather kicked up.
 When I was growing up, we’d mix it with water to make house Chinese mustard and dip our eggrolls in it.
 It’s spicy.
 For those that don’t know.